Arthur Bell (engineer): Career in Western Australia

-These frustrations were further added to by a battle with the authorities about his status and pay, a dispute in which he was strongly supported by Lieutenant-Colonel F. J. Fox, Commandant, New Zealand Forces.
-Bell resigned from his engineering positions in New Zealand and accepted a position in West Australia; an enormous step for Bell whose personality tended to be nervous and pessimistic.
-His close connections with his extended family also made this change hard for him.
+After a dispute with the authorities about his status and pay, a dispute in which he was supported by Lieutenant-Colonel F. J. Fox, Bell resigned from his engineering positions in New Zealand and accepted a position in West Australia.

-By moving to West Australia Bell became enmeshed in one of that state's most dramatic stories.
-His appointment came about through the suggestion and support of C. Y. O'Connor, a prominent engineer in New Zealand at that time.
+Bell's appointment came about through the suggestion and support of C. Y. O'Connor, a prominent engineer in New Zealand at that time.
 O'Connor was born and trained in Ireland, and migrated to New Zealand as a young man where he worked first as a surveyor.
 At the early age of 29 he became district engineer for Canterbury Province and eight years later he took up the position of inspecting engineer for the South Island.
-He had become experienced in the provision of water for gold miners, and the surveying and building of tracks, roads and bridges; and his work on constructing colonial railway lines and harbours was widely known.
 By the time Bell moved to West Australia, O'Connor and he had worked together for some ten years and the two became friends.
 By 1891 O'Connor, like Bell, had become dissatisfied with his treatment by his superiors and accepted the position of Chief Engineer in West Australia, offered by John Forrest, the Premier.
 The Australian Dictionary of Biography describes Forrest and O'Connor thus: "Both were big men, O'Connor, lithe and athletic; at over 6 ft, he was slightly the taller.
 Both had known the toughening experience of surveyors working in unexplored places.
 O'Connor was the more sensitive, with wide and cultivated tastes and a passionate sense of justice for men of all degree."
-He was charged by Forrest with the responsibility for all engineering initiatives in the state, and was also made manager of the railways: a double workload.
+He was charged by Forrest with the responsibility for all engineering initiatives in the state, and was also made manager of the railways.

-Thus began an important ten-year partnership of two strong, farsighted, determined men at a time of great expansion largely owing to gold discoveries.

 In 1892 and 1893 huge numbers of people were rushing to unearth the newly discovered gold at Coolgardie and Kalgoorlie in the distant east of West Australia.
 O'Connor became responsible for the supply of water to the miners, water not just for domestic needs but also considerable supplies for the extraction of gold; very difficult in these arid regions.

-By 1895 O'Connor had produced a most bold and imaginative plan to supply water to Coolgardie.
-He was fortunate to be supported, in the goldfields water branch established by himself, by a "band of remarkable engineers", of whom Bell must have been one.
+By 1895 O'Connor had produced a plan to supply water to Coolgardie. of whom Bell must have been one.